 That’s why we compiled a list of seven top tips for using your website audit reports to not only protect but strengthen your client relationships.

 The Value of a Thorough Audit

 Clients should expect more out of their reporting, and agencies should deliver to exceed expectations.
 To ensure that your reports add value, are actionable and help build trust, follow these seven essential tips:

 Include recommendations specific to the website after each section.
 Mentioning an issue without offering a solution can cause more harm than good.

 Give clear analysis.
 Presenting Google Analytics data without analysis should be avoided at all costs.
-If clients wanted to look at Google Analytics, they’d login and take a look themselves.
+If clients wanted to look at Google Analytics, they’d log in and take a look themselves.
 They want you to explain the key issues, what they mean, and what can be done about them.

 Cap examples at three.
 Repeated examples of the same thing wastes time and does not drive the point home any further.

-Respect their input and knowledge.
+Respect client input and knowledge.
 Everyone should feel that they have a seat at the table and can offer their expertise.
 Ask stakeholders about your recommendations and what they feel needs to be improved.
 By including them in the conversation, it shows that you respect them.
 Respect builds trust.

 Education and transparency are largely the fuel that feeds trust.
-Clients should hunger to understand what their agency is doing on their behalf and agencies should go to great lengths to help their clients understand the strategies, tactics and the reasons why those tactics are so important.
+Clients should hunger to understand what their agency is doing on their behalf, and agencies should go to great lengths to help their clients understand their recommended strategies and tactics — and the reasons those tactics are so important.